cedadev/ceda-cc/CCCC/trunk/README_dev.txt

 #02.001: Create some unit tests (dependent on #001).
 #02.002: Create a __dummy project, to support testing of logging system etc.
    --- added to mip vocabs and config -- need to pt something in the NetCDF file reader.
+#02.003: Make sure S2 unit tests can capture and report exceptions that get passed to log files

 Configuration
 -------------